-QUICK START INSTRUCTIONS SAFETY PRECAUTIONS The MicroBlaster operates using high voltage electrical power and high-pressure air.
+QUICK START INSTRUCTIONS opera compl ay use this tip sheet to quickly get your MicroBlaster set up and ready to operate, and as a ready reference for common questions regarding the tion of the MicroBlaster.
+Keep it nearby and refer to it often.
+For complete details on the MicroBlaster, Comco strongly urges you to read the manual etdy.
+SAFETY PRECAUTIONS 1 The MicroBlaster operates using high voltage electrical power and high-pressure air.
 Proper set-up, operation, and maintenance are essential for safe use.
 Read the Safety Precautions in the introduction of the manual before using your MicroBlaster.
-You must use proper dust collection and a WorkStation in conjunction with the equipment.
-Never point the nozzle at exposed skin, eyes, or face.
-Always be sure that the nozzle is held firmly before activating the foot pedal.
-Add abrasive to the tank through the "Quick-fill" valve using the funnel provided in the accessory kit.
+2 You must use proper dust collection and a WorkStation in conjunction with the equipment.
+3 Never point the nozzle at exposed skin, eyes, or face.
+4 Always be sure that the nozzle is held firmly before activating the foot pedal.
+5 Add abrasive to the tank through the "Quick-fill" valve using the funnel provided in the accessory kit.
 Wipe the flapper and O-ring with a soft dry towel after abrasive powder is added with the funnel to get an airtight seal.
 Don't overfill the tank.
 1 1/4" from the top is maximum.
-Make sure the tank cover is tightened snugly To change abrasives, see instructions in Section 3.
-MICROBLASTER SETUP TIPS Verify that the hose from the dust collector is connected to the 4" collar on the back panel of the WorkStation.
+Make sure the tank cover is tightened snugly.
+To change abrasives, see instructions in Section 3.
+MICROBLASTER SETUP TIPS 1 Verify that the hose from the dust collector is connected to the 4" collar on the back panel of the WorkStation.
 For optimum dust collection, the hose should be as short as possible.
-Position the MicroBlaster on top or along side of the WorkStation.
-Verify the MicroBlaster is connected to a dry air supply of 80 - 200 PSIG.
-Bottled CO2 or nitrogen is recommended if dry air from a compressor is not available.
+2 Position the MicroBlaster on top or along side of the WorkStation.
+3 Verify the MicroBlaster is connected to a dry air supply of 80 - 140 PSIG.
+Bottled CO 2 or nitrogen is recommended if dry air from a compressor is not available.
 See page 2-6 of the manual for instructions.
 Note: If the pinches on the rear panel do not close when the machine is turned on, the air supply pressure is probably too low.
-Pass the handpieces through the small ports on the side of the WorkStation.
+4 Pass the handpieces through the small ports on the side of the WorkStation.
 The "Tank Vent" hoses should be pushed 2-3" through a grommet on the backside of the WorkStation.
-Add abrasive to the tanks through the "Quick-fill" valve using the funnel provided in the accessory lot.
-Wipe the flapper and O-ring with a soft dry towel after abrasive powder is added with the funnel to get an artight seal.
+5 Add abrasive to the tanks through the "Quick-fill" valve using the funnel provided in the accessory lot.
+Wipe the flapper and O-ring with a soft dry towel after abrasive powder is added with the funnel to get an airlight seal.
 Don't overfill the tanks.
-1 1/4" from top is the maximum.
-Make sure the tank covers are digithered snugly.
+1 1/4' from top is the maximum.
+Make sure the tank covers are tightened snugly.
 To change abrasives, see instructions in Section 3 of the manual.
-Turn the MicroBlaster Power ON.
+6 Turn on the facility dust collector.
+7 Turn the MicroBlaster Power ON.
 Adjust pressure regulator to desired blasting pressure (see Section 3 of the manual for details).
-Place the item(s) to be blasted into the WorkStation.
+8 Place the item(s) to be blasted into the WorkStation.
 Hold the handpiece firmly and direct the nozzle toward the area to be blasted.
 Never point the nozzle toward the glass window.
 Begin blasting by depressing the footswitch.
-To shut down the system, turn the Power switch to OFF.
+9 The speed and type of cut will vary with the distance and angle of the nozzle.
+See section 3 for concise information.
+10 To shut down the system, turn the Power switch to OFF.
+Allow 30 seconds for the tank to de-pressurize.
 Verify that the pressure gage reads zero.
 NOTE: There is no need to depressurize after each use.
 Frequent shutdown causes excessive wear and will waste abrasive.
-The MicroBlaster is designed to remain pressurized for an entire work shift.
+The MicroBlaster is designed to remain pressurized for an entire work shift